Complete History of Mario Buccellati February 11, 2021 – Posted in: Jewelry Blog

-In 1973, Gianmaria Buccellati founds the Italian Gemological Institute.
-The institute specializes in grading finished jewelry pieces, various types of gemstones, and diamonds.
+In 1973, Gianmaria Buccellati founded the Italian Gemological Institute.
+The institute specialized in grading finished jewelry pieces, various types of gemstones, and diamonds.
 The Italian Gemological Institute was the first organization to develop grading standards for “Hearts & Arrows” cut diamonds.

 Later, Mario Buccellati’s grandchildren joined the family business.
 One of the grandchildren, Andrea, noted in an interview with British Vogue that techniques used in Buccellati manufacturing were always different from that of other brands.
 Each generation has remained faithful to the traditions created by Mario Buccellati.
 Even nowadays, Mario’s grandchildren are practicing the same manufacturing methods.
 Under the management of younger Buccellati family members, the business has expanded to London, Moscow, Capri, Sydney, and other locations.

 The Unique Style of Mario Buccellati